mcrank1/cs314413su24pair03p3/README.md

 ## Unit tests

-In Android Studio:
+In IntelliJ:

 * right-click on `app/java/edu...shapes (test)`, then choose `Run Tests in edu...`

 You can also use Gradle in a Terminal window:

-    $ gradlew testDebug   # on a Windows PC
-    $ ./gradlew testDebug # on a Mac or Linux PC
+    $ ./gradlew testDebug # on all platforms

 You can view the resulting test reports in HTML by opening this file in your browser: